Chapter 12, Title 11, United States Code: Definitions

-Under chapter 12, a "family farmer" is defined as an individual who owns and is engaged in a faming operation (which includes farming, tillage of the soil, dairy, ranching, crops, poultry and/or livestock, and production of poultry and/or livestock) with aggregate debts of less than $10,000,000.
-At least half of these debts much arise from the farming operation, and the farmer must receive more than 50% of gross income from farming in the preceding tax year.
+Under chapter 12, a "family farmer" is defined as an individual who owns and is engaged in a farming operation (which includes farming, tillage of the soil, dairy, ranching, crops, poultry and/or livestock, and production of poultry and/or livestock) with aggregate debts of less than $10,000,000.
+At least half of these debts must arise from the farming operation, and the farmer must receive more than 50% of gross income from farming in the preceding tax year.

 A family farmer may also be defined as a corporation or partnership at least 50% owned by one family who conduct farming operations, with at least 80% of its value derived from farming assets and aggregate debts of less than $10,000,000 (at least 50% of which must derive from the farming operation).
 The corporation or partnership may also not have publicly traded stock in order to be defined as a family farmer.